Michael Bate

 Bate purchased Bentley's share of Ottawa Frank during the 1990s and later sold the franchise to Fabrice Taylor in 2003.
 Taylor moved the magazine's headquarters to Toronto and said he planned to turn it into a serious satire magazine.
 Circulation declined after the sale and the magazine went out of business in December 2004.

 Bate regained ownership of the property and started an online version of the Ottawa edition of the magazine called eFrank.ca on September 27, 2005, with a print version following in late November 2005.
 Within a month of publication, his new venture had its first lawsuit.
 For a publisher who thrived on controversy, Bate was pleased, "It's just like the old days.
 Now it's official.
 We're back."
 Bate decided to cease publishing in October 2008 as subscriptions had declined once again.
 Frank, said Bate, was a victim of the Internet.
 At the time, Bate said he was contemplating a book on the publication's controversial run.

 In an interview with The Globe and Mail in May 2013, he said the new Frank would have a metered paywall, which would enable readers to read a few stories before having to pay "about 50 cents a day, or $15 a month."
 In the past two years, hundreds of publications, large and small, have erected paywalls.
-Bate pointed to Andrew Sullivan's The Dish, which instituted a metered paywall earlier this year, as a financial model for the new Frank.
+Bate pointed to Andrew Sullivan's The Dish, which instituted a metered paywall earlier in the year, as a financial model for the new Frank.

 Bate is featured prominently in the 2001 muckraking documentary film The Frank Truth which premiered at the Toronto International Film Festival.